 You’ve thought of ways to generate more income, to leverage what you do, to make more money from what you’ve got.

-You see all the posts on Facebook telling you how to generate 6 figures from an on-line program business, and wonder if you could do it to?
+You see all the posts on Facebook telling you how to generate 6 figures from an online program, perhaps you wonder if you could do it too?

 All true and real…well, some of it is.